web-deps/odom/docs/api/create-component/create-component.md

 * `"module"`: a JavaScript (ESM) module
 * `"json"`: a JSON file or string.
 The JSON is fetched and the response is read to completion as JSON.

+The default value is `"module"`.
+If the imported module is a function, the function is invoked and the return value will be used as the imported `options`.

+### extension

+This is used when the `options` are being imported.
+It is an extension of the imported `options`.

 ### `id`

 The ID of the component.
 For HTML components, `id` is set via the meta tag.
 Set the id property of a meta tag to the ID of the component.
-For JS components, the id is set via the `options`.
+For JS components, the id is set via `options`.
 If not provided, it is generated.
 The `id` is used to provide a unique class for style elements of components and for caching.
 The id must be unique.

 ### `uri`